 1 – Will the hiring audience want to see a chart on your resume?

 In a conservative field such as corporate accounting, for example, a bold look might be considered over-the-top and too distracting.

 However, a candidate vying for a Marketing Director job can gain an edge by showing results across an array of colorful tables or trend lines.

 The bottom line is this: no matter how you feel about the presentation of your executive resume, most employers have personal preferences aligned with their corporate needs, just as they know what type of candidates they’re seeking.

 If your message isn’t aligned with employer expectations, it won’t matter what template you download or what advice you read online: the target audience has the final say.

-Keep in mind that this principle applies to any type of marketing message, in which the marketer tries a new angle and the audience either overwhelmingly accepts it (such as McDonald’s color scheme) or reads too much into it (such as the design of Starbucks holiday cups).
+This principle applies to any type of marketing message, in which the marketer tries a new angle and the audience either readily accepts it (such as McDonald’s color scheme) or reads too much into it (such as the design of Starbucks holiday cups).